janderland/fql/readme.md

 Building, linting, and testing can all be performed in a Docker environment.
 This allows any host to perform these operations with only Docker as a dependency.
 The [build.sh](build.sh) script can be used to perform these operations.
-This is the same script used by the CI/CD workflow for this repo.
+This is the same script used by the CI/CD workflow of this repo.

 To build, lint, & test the current state of the codebase, run `./build.sh --verify`.
 To learn more about the build script, run `./build.sh --help`.

 ### Docker Image